Skip to main content

 August 20, 2025

-Texas Republicans ram through gerrymandered map as Democrats surrender quorum fight
+Texas GOP rams through gerrymandered map after quorum fight

 Minority representation destroyed as Democrats abandon democracy fight

-Democratic legislators fled Texas on August 3, 2025, breaking quorum for two weeks but ultimately returned after facing $500 daily fines, arrest warrants, and threats of removal from office
+Democratic legislators fled Texas on Aug.
+3, 2025, breaking quorum for two weeks but ultimately returned on Aug.
+18, 2025 after facing $500 daily fines, arrest warrants, and threats of removal from office

 Trump personally demanded the redistricting push to gain five congressional seats, calling it a "very simple redrawing" essential for preserving GOP control of the House in 2026